• Skip to primary navigation

 • Beans: We used canned black-eyed peas and black beans.

-• Vegetables: We used bell peppers, tomatoes, onions, corn, jalapeño peppers and garlic.
+• Vegetables: We used bell peppers, grape tomatoes, onions, corn, jalapeño peppers and garlic.

 • Vinaigrette: We used olive oil, apple cider vinegar, lime juice and jalapeño brine.